Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_omnios/guide.en-gb.md

     ![Migration progress](images/omnios-11.png){.thumbnail}

+> [!primary]
+> After migration, consolidate your workloads on supported datastores.
+Always keep at least two active datastores in your infrastructure to ensure service availability and redundancy.

 ### Step 4 - Migrate VM templates

 1. In vSphere, go to `VM template in folders`{.action} to display the templates stored on your datastore.